 Roads are exceptionally useful especially in today’s highly mobile society, where people travel to other places and explore new cities and towns.
 These well-built paths connect various areas and enable people to reach their destinations easily.

 Properly constructed and maintained roads can last for decades, making them worthy investments for governments and private companies.
-However, to ensure the quality of the road, these steps should be followed carefully:
+High-quality roads also allow motorists and pedestrians to reach their destinations without any incident.

-Phase 1: Earthwork
+Phase 1: Planning

 Before any work is started, the area on which the road is going to be constructed should be cleared of all vegetation and obstruction.
 Trees, shrubs, bushes, rocks, and stones should be dug out by excavation vehicles to ensure that the surface is ready for construction.

-Phase 2: Subbase and Base Course
+Phase 4: Subbase and Base Course

 The most important step in road construction is the preparation of its subbase.
 This 350-mm layer serves as the foundation of the road and is often the primary load-bearing part.
 That is why it is essential that the material used for this layer is of high quality.